CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 | StringPar1 | Parameter | ItemName (ItemName)           |
 | StringPar4 | Sql       | SELECT @DistNumber FROM DUMMY |

+Click [here](../../setup/configuration/company-installation-and-configuration.md#mapping-parameters-view) to find out more about mapping parameters configuration.

 ## Event Triggers

 The next thing is to define what action printing will occur.